Tirjasdyn/Abadon-syntax/README.md

 Abadon is dark theme with highlighting in dark pastels.
 Punctuation is called out in different colors as well as HTML entities.
 I use this with the One Dark UI theme.
 This theme is update to date with Atom 1.56 release.

 This theme includes AmpScript spefic hightlighting as well..because SFMC and email FTW.
+Screenshots on GitHub.

 [View on Github](https://github.com/Tirjasdyn/Abadon-syntax)